 - Are not receiving a Wisconsin Retirement System (WRS) annuity.

-For information regarding who employees can cover on this plan, see the.
+For detailed information on who you can cover on this plan, see the .

-For lower out-of-pocket costs, employees should see a vision provider within VSP’s network.
-Additionally, the vision providers within VSP’s network will submit claims to VSP on behalf of the employee.
+For lower out-of-pocket costs, you should see an in-network vision provider.
+In-network vision providers will submit claims to the appropriate vision insurance administrator on your behalf.

-There are out-of-network benefits provided under this vision insurance plan; however, out-of-pocket cost will likely be higher.
-In addition, employees need to submit claims to VSP on their own.
+There are out-of-network benefits for the vision insurance; however, your out-of-pocket cost will likely be higher.
+In addition, you will need to submit your claims to the appropriate vision insurance administrator.
+Out-of-network providers typically will not submit claims on your behalf.

-Once you are enrolled in VSP, you must remain enrolled for the calendar year.
+Once you are enrolled in vision insurance, you must remain enrolled for the entire calendar year.

-Note: VSP does not issue ID cards.
-If you enroll, to help your provider verify your vision insurance with VSP, bring your Employee ID with you to your appointment.
+ID Cards: In 2020, VSP does not issue ID cards.
+To help your provider verify your vision insurance with VSP, bring your Employee ID with you to your appointment.
+In 2021, DeltaVision will issue ID cards.
+If you enroll, bring your ID card with you to your appointment.

-For VSP premiums, see the Benefit Premiums page.
+For vision insurance premiums, see the Benefit Premiums page.

 Forms & Resources